open-contracting/kingfisher-summarize/docs/develop/howtos.rst

    psql 'dbname=ocdskingfisher user=ocdskingfisher options=--search-path=view_data_NAME' -f 004-planning.sql

-When working on a specific file, you can first run the :ref:`refresh-views` command and then run the ``002`` file (on which all SQL files depend) as above.
+When working on a specific file, you can first run the :ref:`add-view` command and then run the ``002`` file (on which all SQL files depend) as above.
 You can then run the specific file after each of your changes to see the new results.

 Time SQL statements
 ~~~~~~~~~~~~~~~~~~~